 Moreton came 3rd in the Overall Inter-Hall competition

-Tatton Hall, a Georgian mansion and Grade I listed building was built 1807-1816 for Samuel Egerton.
-In the late 19th century, Wilbraham Egerton hosted parties in the hall, including the Prince & Princess of Wales in 1887.
-During WWII, Tatton Park served as a training ground for the allied RAF parachute regiment.
+Tatton Hall, a Georgian mansion and Grade 1 listed building was built in 1807-1816 for Samuel Egerton.
+During World War II , Tatton Park served as a training ground for the Allied RAF Parachute regiment.
 The last member of the Egerton family to live at Tatton was Maurice Egerton.
-When he died in 1958, he bequeathed the estate to the National Trust
+When he died in 1958, he bequeathed the estate to the National Trust.

 Hall Form Captains